qld2/Python-Scripts/README.md

 # Python-Scripts
-Just some random and miscellaneous scripts I wrote as a way to learn the language
+Just some random and miscellaneous scripts I wrote as a way to learn the language.
+Mainly from GeeksForGeeks practice coding problems